MichelAtieno/Photo-Gallery/READme.md

     <li>The project has an admin dashboard that is used to post photos to the database and manage the photos.</li>
     <li>When a user clicks on an Image he/she is redirected to the modal where they can click on the link, "View Full-Size photo", then a larger version of the image is displayed.</li>
     <li>The project has a search form that when submitted calls a search function in the view function and redirects to a search results page.</li>
+    li>When a User clicks on the Locations link on the Navbar, a dropdown with a list of photo locations is seen.
+Then, User can click on a particular location and they are redirected to a page displaying photos that share same location.</li>
+    <li>A User can search for a category on the form on the Navbar.
+If user enters any of the available categories,they are redirected to a page displaying photos that share same category.
+If category is not available, they are redirected to an error page displaying a message.<li>
 </ol>

 # You can view project on https://myphotos23.herokuapp.com/